joshdabosh/writeups/NeverLanCTF2020/index.md

 We set that as our User-Agent using Python's `requests`, and request the home page, which gives us the flag.

 ## Chicken Little
 We basically have to ssh onto a server and retrieve the flag from it.
 We start from Chicken Little 1.
-We use the flag from Chicken Little 1 as the password for the ssh onto Chicken Little 2.
+We use the flag from Chicken Little 1 as the password for the ssh onto Chicken Little 2, etc.

 ### Chicken Little 1
 Use an `ls` and find `Welcome.txt`.